 The Company discloses the Dai-ichi Life Group's management philosophy on its website and annual reports, etc. as the Group mission, and discloses its management strategies and medium-term management plans in news releases.
-The Company also discloses its basic viewpoints and policies for corporate governance in the form of the Basic Corporate Governance Policy, and in this policy it sets forth and discloses policies and procedures for the election of Directors of the Company and Dai-ichi Life Insurance Company Limited (Dai-ichi Life), and policies and procedures for deciding the remuneration of Directors of the Company and Dai-ichi Life in news releases and the Convocation Notice of the Annual General Meeting of Shareholders.
+The Company also discloses its basic viewpoints and policies for corporate governance in the form of the Basic Corporate Governance Policy, and in this policy it sets forth and discloses policies and procedures for the election and dismissal of Directors of the Company and Dai-ichi Life Insurance Company Limited (Dai-ichi Life), and policies and procedures for deciding the remuneration of Directors and Executive Officers.
+The Company discloses individual reasons for appointing candidates for Directors of the Company and Dai-ichi Life in news releases and the Convocation Notice of the Annual General Meeting of Shareholders.